-The above sample website survey questions will help you design a survey for your visitors and help you improve their experience.
+The above sample website simple survey questions will help you design a survey for your visitors and help you improve their experience.
 Use a feedback software to design a website usability survey, distribute and analyze the survey results.
 Filter results based on various demographic and custom filters to have a better understanding of your website visitors’ behavior.

 Although you can always analyze Google Analytics data to gather insights on user behavior, it’s best to ask your target audience to know what they think about your website.